Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 int *p = arr;

-Here, p[1] has the same meaning as *(p + 1).
-In other words, using a pointer you can also write it as follows.
+Here, p[1] has the same meaning as *(p + 1) .
+In other words, using a pointer, you can also write it like this.

-Thus, index notation and pointer arithmetic essentially do the same thing.
+In this way, index notation and pointer arithmetic are essentially doing the same thing.

 1. Obtaining Size

-When you use an array name, you can obtain its size with sizeof, but once it is assigned to a pointer, the size information is lost.
+When using an array name, you can obtain its size with sizeof, but once assigned to a pointer, the size is lost.

 int arr[5];